Ryan Trann

 The only way I know of to get reliable metadata is to run ffprobe on the actual uploaded file.
 It works well, but some fields can still be missing or misleading depending on how the video was created or edited.
 So you shouldn't treat any single metadata field as guaranteed.

 Storage and delivery are tightly linked.
 You store the optimized files, and the CDN serves them.
-A few simple choices here make a big difference for performance:
+A few simple choices here make all the difference for performance:

-It's crucial to design these pieces correctly as they're really the workhorse of a scalable video architecture.
+Design these pieces correctly, as they're truly the workhorses of a scalable video architecture.

 By the time the video hits the client, two things matter:

-A thumbnail or poster is the fastest performance win you can get.
+A thumbnail or poster is the fastest performance win you can get for user experience.
 If the first frame loads quickly, you can avoid layout shift and contentful paint issues all together.
 Of course if you're autoplaying your video this doesn't help at all.

 Link Preload for Video

-html<link rel="preload" href="your-video-url" as="video" />This one's often overlooked in my experience—a lot of apps serve videos far larger than the size they're actually rendered.
+html<link rel="preload" href="your-video-url" as="video" />I often see people overlook this one in my experience.
+Many apps serve videos far larger than the size they actually render.

-This can really be a performance hit as the video(s) will be the largest network transit.
+This can severely hit your performance, as the video(s) will be the largest network transit.
 Specifically this can affect:

 This is why Hyperserve lets you generate multiple resolution variants, from 8k down to tiny sizes like 144p.
 It's a standard pattern in modern video hosting architecture to reduce bandwidth.
 Not because anyone "watches" these very small sizes but because: